-- Q: Is my company required to participate in the FHCF? - A: All authorized insurers in Florida, which write FHCF covered policies are required by Section 215.555, Florida Statutes, to enter into an FHCF Reimbursement Contract and pay an annual premium to the FHCF. - Q: Who should I contact if my company begins writing FHCF covered policies? - A: Contact the FHCF's Administrator at FHCFAdministrator@paragon.aon.com for more information. - Q: My company has ceased writing covered policies in Florida.
-Do we still have to participate in the FHCF? - A: A company can petition for an exemption from the FHCF if it has no covered policies as of June 30 of a Contract Year.
-See "Petitioning for Exemption" in the FHCF Member Handbook. - Q: Does my company qualify to petition for an exemption from participating in the FHCF? - A: Maybe.
-Companies with less than \$10 million in covered exposure may petition for exemption from the FHCF.
-See "Petitioning for Exemption" in the FHCF Member Handbook. - Q. If my company is contemplating taking a book of business from an unsound insurer, whether through an assumption or an assignment, how would those policies be reported to the FHCF? - A. You should contact the FHCF to discuss what options are available and the requirements that are unique to this type of transaction.
-Also see the "Assumptions from Unsound Insurers" section of the Data Call. - Q: I am a consumer with questions about my policy declarations page.
-Who should I contact? - A: The Florida Department of Financial Services maintains a consumer services division that can respond to questions and concerns individual policyholders may have.
-They can be reached at https://www.myfloridacfo.com/division/consumers/contactus.
+- Q: Is my company required to participate in the FHCF? - A: All authorized insurers in Florida which write FHCF covered policies are required by Section 215.555, Florida Statutes, to enter into an FHCF Reimbursement Contract and pay an annual premium to the FHCF. - Q: Who should I contact if my company begins writing FHCF covered policies? - A: Contact the FHCF's Administrator at FHCFAdministrator@paragon.aon.com for more information. - Q: My company has ceased writing covered policies in Florida.
+Do we still have to participate in the FHCF? - A: If a company no longer has any covered policies in effect as of June 30, a letter requesting an exemption must be submitted to the FHCF Administrator.
+If a company has covered policies in effect on June 30 but the exposure amount is de minimis, i.e., less than \$10 million, the company can submit a request for exemption to the FHCF Administrator.
+However, all such requests must be received no later than September 1 of the applicable contract year.